Winter Skin Care

 like glycolic acid

-or a mechanical means such as a facial scrub,
+or a mechanical means such as a microdermabrasion treatment or facial

 incorporating a means of exfoliation into your routine at least a few